Concordium/concordium.github.io/source/shared/net/guides/baker-pool.rst

 To help potential delegators with their choice, it is a good idea to create a site with information and add this URL to your baker pool configuration.
 This information is published on :ref:`CCD Scan<ccd-scan>` so that potential delegators can read about the pool and understand your goals.
 Having a URL on your baker pool configuration is not required.

-Besides the recommendations for bakers listed above, you should regularly check to ensure that you aren't close to the leverage cap (too many delegators).
+You should regularly check to ensure that you aren't close to the leverage cap (too many delegators).
 If so, you can close the pool to new delegators.

+Besides the recommendations for bakers listed above, you should subscribe to the `Mainnet status page <https://status.mainnet.concordium.software/>`_ and the `release information on Discourse <https://support.concordium.software/c/releases/9>`_ to stay informed about updates and changes that may affect you as a baker.

 Research a baker pool
 =====================